Artwork by Deirdre Haynie

 Using Art Hanging Systems with Dowel or Rod Hangers

-Simply attach the Craft Hook to any compatible Steel Cable or Clearline hanger, and lay the dowel or rod in place.
+To prepare your quilt display, simply attach the Craft Hook to any compatible Steel Cable or Clearline hanger, and lay the dowel or rod in place.
 Single Craft Hooks can support up to 13 lbs (6 kg), while a pair can support 26 lbs (12 kg).

 Adjustable Quilt Hangers: A Flexible New Alternative